CRPA / Anti-jam Antenna Testing

 A CRPA is made up of multiple small antennas called antenna elements, which work together as an antenna array.
 These elements are spaced evenly and combine incoming radio signals to function like one single, steerable antenna.
 The signals from each element are sent to the antenna electronics (AE) unit, which processes them.
 This AE unit can either be built into the same housing as the antenna array or placed separately, depending on the use case.

 The number of elements typically varies from 4 (minimum for effective anti-jam protection) to 16, but large specialized CRPAs with 20+ elements are being developed.
-One common CRPA implementation is a 7-element design, with one center antenna and 6 surrounding it.
+One common CRPA implementation is a 7-element design, with one center antenna and 6 arranged around it.
 For GNSS applications, the antenna array would typically be located on top of a vehicle with the field of view pointing to the sky.

 Figure 2.